RomarioNijimAlmond/Playwright-api-ui/README.md

 ## Feedback

-If you have any feedback, please reach out to me at romario.nijim11@gmail.com
+I hope you enjoyed my project, If you have any feedback, please reach out to me at romario.nijim11@gmail.com